 The stakes for a successful transition to MIPS are high.
 Quality of care will determine not only the payment adjustments you receive, but also how you are perceived on Physician Compare Initiative, which CMS maintains to help patients make informed choices.
 MIPS scores will eventually be published there.

-Set up your free no-obligation online demo to learn more about how Phoenix Ortho empowers you to deliver a positive patient experience and earn greater MIPS incentives.
+Learn more about how your orthopedic practice can benefit from using Phoenix Ortho’s EHR solution by reaching out to our team today.
+Or, set up your free, no-obligation online demo to learn more about how Phoenix Ortho empowers you to deliver a positive patient experience and earn greater MIPS incentives.